Soushi888/cours/src/routes/js-ts/[...2]basics/[...1]get-started/+page.md

 </html>
 ```

-In this example, the script changes the content of the `<h1>` element with the ID `demo`.

 ### External JavaScript Files

-For larger projects or to keep your HTML clean, it's better to use external JavaScript files.
+For larger projects or to keep your HTML clean, it's better to use external **JavaScript** files.
 You link these files using the `<script src="your-script.js"></script>` syntax, typically at the end of the body tag.

 **HTML File:**
 ```html